 Fortunately, the answers are all in one place: namely, Zoho CRM.

-Zoho CRM – Perfect for Product-Based Businesses
+Why a Zoho CRM Expert is Perfect for Optimizing Zoho CRM for Product-Based Businesses

 #1.
 Forecasting sales is a cinch